grip-on-software/monetdb-import/Database_structure.md

     -   **tagger_id** - INT - reference to vcs_developer.id: The
         developer that created the tag.
 If the developer cannot be deduced from tag information, then this is null.
+    -   **sprint_id** - INT - reference to sprint.sprint_id: The sprint
+        in which the tag was created, based on date intervals.
+If the tag date is not matched to a sprint, then this is 0.
+In the case of overlapping sprints, the latest sprint that still contains the date is used.

 ### GitLab tables